oroinc/documentation/backend/api/commands.rst

 oro:api:doc:cache:clear
 -----------------------

-This command allows to clear or warm-up API documentation cache.
+This clears or warms up API documentation cache.

-If this command is launched without parameters it warm-ups all API documentation caches:
+If this command is launched without parameters, it warm ups all API documentation caches:

 .. code:: bash

     php bin/console oro:api:doc:cache:clear

-Also you can use ``--no-warmup`` option if you need to clear the cache, but do not need to warm-up it:
+To clear the cache without then warming it up, use the ``--no-warmup`` option:

 .. code:: bash